 Scope: full repo root (the agent code is small — Flask + SQLAlchemy app)

 Notes: Deliberately vulnerable CTF agent.
 Autonomous invoice processor.
 Praxen should catch runtime-mutable goal overrides, unauthenticated admin endpoints, fraud-detection toggles, business-context bypass of manual-review thresholds, invoice-description injection into LLM context, and the goal-hijack → autonomous-payment compound chain.
-The canonical “deliberately insecure agent” test — if Praxen fails to produce 6+ Critical findings here, something is broken.
+The canonical “deliberately insecure agent” test — if Praxen fails to produce a dense Critical cluster here, something is broken.

 Remit: remits/openai-customer-service.md